Updated: Jun 13

 Does your diet make you feel better than other people?

 Does it interfere with relationships or work, friends or family?

 Do you use pure foods as a sword and shield to ward off anxiety, not just about health problems but about everything that makes you insecure?

 Do foods help you feel in control more than really makes sense?

 Do you have to carry your diet to further and further extremes to provide the same kick?

 If you stray even minimally from your chosen diet, do you feel a compulsive need to cleanse?

 Has your interest in healthy food expanded past reasonable boundaries to become a kind of brain parasite, controlling your life rather than furthering your goals?

 Does eating in a specific way give you a feeling of moral superiority or spiritual satisfaction?

-If you or a loved one is struggling with orthorexia, please reach out to NEDA (the National Eating Disorder Association) or email me so we can discuss the best options for you!
+If you or a loved one is struggling with orthorexia, please email me so we can discuss the best support options for you!